junxit/us-congress-bills-114/metadata.md

 - 2015-05-19 — Introduced in House
 - 2015-05-19 — Introduced in House
 - 2015-05-19 — Referred to the House Committee on Oversight and Government Reform.
+- 2015-12-09 — Committee Consideration and Mark-up Session Held.
+- 2015-12-09 — Ordered to be Reported by Unanimous Consent.
+- 2016-03-01 — Considered under suspension of the rules. (consideration: CR H1063-1064)
+- 2016-03-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2458.
+- 2016-03-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-03-01 — Mr. Russell moved to suspend the rules and pass the bill.
+- 2016-03-01 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1063)
+- 2016-03-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1063)